Income share agreement: Creaming

-Some worry that ISAs would have the effect of "creaming" the best students and only fund elite institutions.
-However, ISAs should theoretically fund all economically viable programs (that is the future income of their graduates proportionately aligns with the cost of the degree), so the only way that could be true is if the vast majority of institutions are not economically viable.
+Some people worry that ISAs would have the effect of "creaming" the best students and only funding elite institutions.
+However, in theory, ISAs should fund all economically viable programs—those where the future income of their graduates proportionately aligns with the cost of the degree.
+The only way the concern of 'creaming' would be valid is if the vast majority of institutions are not economically viable.

 Institutions That Offer Income Share Agreements

 Income Share Agreements are steadily gaining traction among professional investors, skills training programs, accredited colleges and universities, with many prominent programs offering Income Share Agreements as a part of their tuition options.
+However, as of 2022, many colleges and universities have ended paused their ISA programs.

-Institutions offering ISAs include:
+Institutions that have offered ISAs include:

 Northeastern University

 Northeastern University is a private research university located in Boston, Massachusetts.
 It offers both undergraduate and graduate level programs.
 Northeastern accepts Income Share Agreements as a means of financing for its accelerated online nursing program.

 Purdue University

 Purdue University is a traditional, 4-year university offering both undergraduate and graduate level programs.
-Purdue offers a limited funding ISA program that allows select Sophomore, Junior, and Senior level students who need additional funding to finish their degree programs.
+Purdue offered a limited funding ISA program that allows select Sophomore, Junior, and Senior level students who need additional funding to finish their degree programs.
 Purdue offered this program because they saw a gap in their student financing options for students who had exhausted their other financing sources.
+However, the program was paused in the school year 2022-2023 - allegedly as a result of having to change payment-collection vendors.